 Conditions and Causes of Addiction

-Genetics, family history and childhood trauma are factors which predispose a person to drug use and heroin addiction.
+Genetics, family history, and childhood trauma are factors that predispose a person to drug use and heroin addiction.
 However, the presence of a gene related to addiction does not guarantee that addiction will manifest.
-Circumstances and environment will either turn on the gene or render it inactive; this has been proven in both animal and human testing.
+Circumstances and the environment will either turn on the gene or render it inactive; this has been proven in both animal and human testing.
 Waismann Method® rapid detox program can start the physical recovery process so that the deeper emotional causes fueling the addiction can be addressed.

 Humane, Targeted Treatment

 Guiding and assisting heroin users to connect with appropriate detoxification treatment is key.
 Parents feeling ashamed about their child’s addiction can rest assured that the Waismann Method® opiate addiction treatment center because they will not judge or shame them.
 The Waismann staff understands that many individuals with addiction issues can’t or don’t wish to stay in a long-term rehab facility.
 In these cases, a rapid heroin treatment and detox program could be the most viable course of action.